jeganchithra589-bit/PROMPT-ENGINEERING-EX.NO-4/README.md

 Prompt Size Limitations:
 * 	“Translate this 5000-word essay into Tamil.”
-→ Manageable chunks: “Translate the first 1000 words into Tamil, then continue.”
+  Manageable chunks: “Translate the first 1000 words into Tamil, then continue.”
-*  “Give me 50 examples of AI applications.”
-→ Adjust for size: “Give me 10 AI applications at a time.
+*  “Give me 50 examples of AI applications.” adjust for size: “Give me 10 AI applications at a time.

 ## output: